Elizabeth Annesley, Countess of Anglesey (died 1700)

-Elizabeth Annesley, Countess of Anglesey (died 7 December 1700), formerly Lady Elizabeth Manners, was the wife of James Annesley, 2nd Earl of Anglesey, and the mother of the 3rd, 4th and 5th Earls.
+Elizabeth Annesley, Countess of Anglesey (née Lady Elizabeth Manners; died 7 December 1700) was an English noblewoman.
+She was the wife of James Annesley, 2nd Earl of Anglesey, and the mother of the 3rd, 4th, and 5th Earls.

 Elizabeth was a daughter of John Manners, 8th Earl of Rutland, and his wife, the former Frances Montagu.
 Her sisters, Margaret, Frances and Dorothy, all became countesses, while another, Anne, became a Viscountess.

 Elizabeth Manners married the future Earl of Anglesey on 17 September 1669 (or 1666), and they had four children: